timothyhull/breadpool-champs-app/docs/index.md

         As an OPR, you can expect me to consistently exhibit and excel at:

-        - Demonstrating high proficiency at each OPR position and the capacity to switch between any OPR position at any time without disrupting gameplay or creating a in coverage gap.
+        - Demonstrating high proficiency at each OPR position and the capacity to switch between any OPR position at any time without disrupting gameplay or creating a coverage gap.
-        - Being the earliest and most decisive "dropping" OPR in the world, seeking to rapidly stop, accelerate in non-derby direction, and recover a new position whenever the speed of the pack has even the slightest position to put me and my peers out of position.
+        - Being the earliest and most decisive "dropping" OPR in the world, seeking to rapidly stop, accelerate in non-derby direction, and recover a new position whenever the speed of the pack has even the slightest potential to put me and my peers out of position.
         - Awareness of earned passes within my zone, to support the JR's on my crew with accurate points reporting.
         - Frequently communicating with my OPR peers to ensure our collective positioning and ability to observe game actions is optimal.
         - Non-verbal communication with players (pointing) reporting to and returning from the penalty box to help ensure they enter and exit the track safely.